soxueren/atsd/api/sql/README.md

 | 2017-06-15T15:00:16Z | nurswgvml006 | 4.0   | nur-collectors;nmon-linux;nmon-sub-group |
 ```

-The `entity.group` column can be referenced in the `WHERE` clause to filter results based on group membership.
+The `entity.groups` column can be referenced in the `WHERE` clause to filter results based on group membership.

 Supported syntax: